Skip to Content

 Visiting Etna South vs Etna North

-Mount Etna is a complex volcanic area with over 300 craters!
-Although, there are four (or five depending on who you ask) main craters, which are the active ones.
-There’s the southeast crater, which is the most visited crater, that you’ll explore from Etna South.
-Because the southeast crater complex is formed by two distinct craters, some people count the southeast crater as two craters, rather than just the one crater complex.
+There’s the southeast crater, the most visited, which you’ll explore from Etna South.
+Because the southeast crater complex is formed by two distinct craters, some people count the southeast crater as two craters, rather than just one crater complex.

-You’ve also got the northeast crater, which can be explored from Etna North.
-It’s possible to do a hiking tour to explore the northeast crater but is far less common.
-Then, there are the Bocca Nuova and Voragine craters, which are the two central craters, which were previously just one crater, called the Central Crater.
-Similarly, it’s possible to do a hiking tour to explore the central craters, but very few companies offer this tour.
+Then there are the Bocca Nuova and Voragine craters, the two central craters that were once a single crater called the Central Crater.
+Similarly, it’s possible to do a hiking tour to explore the central craters, but very few companies offer it.

-Most Mount Etna tours explore the southeast crater.
-So, the far majority of people will visit Etna South and hike to or near the southeast crater.
-Indeed, that’s what Beck and I did.
 To that end, most of the information about hiking Mount Etna, in this guide, refers to hiking Etna South.
-If you’re hiking independently, most will do so from Etna South and this is reflected in the information in this guide.
+If you’re hiking independently, most will do so from Etna South, and this is reflected in the information in this guide.

-If you’re the intrepid type, interested in exploring the northeast or central craters, then these tours may suit you best.
-Both start from Etna North.
 GetYourGuide offers tours for exploring each of these craters.
 To explore the northeast crater, consider Mount Etna’s North Slope Craters Guided Hike Tour.
 To hike to the central craters, you could do the Mount Etna Central Crater Guided Hike for Advanced Hikers.

 Visiting During Off-Season vs Peak Season

 If you visit during the peak season in summer (June to August) or even during the shoulder seasons from April to May and September to October, most, if not all Mount Etna tours will be available.
-Usually, by April, and certainly by summer, most of the snow atop Mount Etna would have melted, so there are fewer restrictions on accessing the craters.

-If you choose to visit in the off-season, between November and March, as Beck and I did, you’ll find fewer tours are available.
-Indeed, many tour operators only offer tours between April and October.
-So, you’ll have fewer options to choose from.
 Also, between November and March, because of snow, there are more limitations on activities.
-For instance, because of snow, on a tour, you’ll unlikely hike to or near the summit of the southeast crater, which is approx. 3,340 metres above sea level.
-You’ll likely only hike to around 2,900 metres above sea level.
+For instance, because of snow, on a tour, you’re unlikely to hike to or near the summit of the southeast crater, which is approx. 3,340 metres above sea level.
+You’ll likely only hike to around 2,900 metres above sea level, to an area known as Torre del Filosofo.

-Mount Etna Hiking Tours
+Mount Etna Hiking Tour Options

-Now you know a little bit more about which Mount Etna craters there are to visit and the differences in visiting during off-season and peak season, let’s look at the most popular Mount Etna hike tours.
-As mentioned, most tours (and the one discussed below) explore the southeast crater from Etna South.
+Now that you know a little bit more about which Mount Etna craters to visit and the differences between visiting during off-season and peak season, let’s look at the most popular Mount Etna hiking tours.

 Personally, Beck and I did GetYourGuide’s Mount Etna Summit and Crater Guided Trek Tour, operated by Etna Est. We’ll talk all about this fantastic tour in the following section – Mount Etna Hiking Tour: Our Experience.